MeshEnvy/lobbs/README.md

 ### Build it yourself (experimental)

-LoBBS is a [Meshtastic plugin](https://meshforge.org/plugins) that is automatically discovered and integrated by the [Meshtastic Plugin Manager](https://pypi.org/project/mesh-plugin-manager/) (MPM).
+LoBBS is a [Meshtastic plugin](https://meshforge.org/plugins) that is automatically discovered and integrated by the [Mesh Plugin Manager](https://pypi.org/project/mesh-plugin-manager/) (MPM).
 To install LoBBS:

-1. **Install the Meshtastic Plugin Manager:**
+1. **Install the Mesh Plugin Manager:**

 ```bash
 pip install mesh-plugin-manager